sanjay0208/Ex-1-CD-Lab/README.md

-# Ex.
-No : 1
-# IMPLEMENTATION OF SYMBOL TABLE
+# Ex-1 IMPLEMENTATION-OF-SYMBOL-TABLE
+## Name: sanjay m
-## Register Number : 212222110038
+## Register No : 212222110038
-## Date : 10.10.2024

-## AIM
+# AIM:
-To write a C program to implement a symbol table.
+## To write a C program to implement a symbol table.

-## ALGORITHM
+# ALGORITHM:
 1. Start the program.
 2. Get the input from the user with the terminating symbol ‘$’.
 3. Allocate memory for the variable by dynamic memory allocation function.